romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 [//]: # 'has JSDoc'

-`upsert` tries to update one record, and it will perform create in case a record was not found.
+`upsert` tries to update a single record, and then it creates the record if it doesn't yet exist.

-It will implicitly wrap queries in a transaction if it was not wrapped yet.

 `find` or `findBy` must precede `upsert` because it does not work with multiple updates.